Environment | Value natural resources

 Our approach

 Given the increase in demand accompanying population growth and people’s desires for more convenient lifestyles, there are concerns that, if nothing changes, the demand for raw materials will exceed the Earth’s capacity.
 Avoiding this will require constructing systems to decouple the environmental footprint caused by growing demand.
-To succeed in decoupling, the Bridgestone Group is taking steps to improve our resource productivity.
+To succeed in decoupling, Bridgestone is taking steps to improve our resource productivity.

 Technologies to reduce raw material consumption